MicrosoftStudentChapter/MAKEATHON/CONTRIBUTING.md

 ## Welcome Contributors
 ✨🎉Firstly thank you for taking out your precious time to contribute.
-We here at MLSC heartly welcome to all the contributors.✨🎉
+We here at MLSC welcome all the contributors.✨🎉

-The following is a set of guidelines for contributing to Mekeathon 3077 and its packages.
+The following is a set of guidelines for contributing to Makeathon 3077 and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.🤝

 ## Table of Contents